chintandarji2011/ElevateLabs_Task6_sql/README.md

 <br>

 > Q6: List departments with no employees
-- for `IN` oprator, return nothing because of NULL, present in `employees` table
+- for `IN` operator, return nothing because of NULL, present in `employees` table

 - (EXISTS) -- Here subquery retuens 'true' by `NOT EXISTS` that has no recordes/ rows
 ```sql